Colombia presidential vote poses test for FARC peace deal - Journal du Cameroun

 Polling places were declared open at 8:00 am (1300 GMT).
 They close at 4:00 pm.

-It was the first time in half a century that Colombians have gone to the polls free of the threat of the FARC, an achievement celebrated by outgoing President Manuel Santos after casting his ballot in Bogota.
+It was the first presidential poll in half a century free of the threat of the FARC, an achievement celebrated by outgoing President Manuel Santos after casting his ballot in Bogota.

 “So far not a single voting station has had to be moved for security reasons,” he said in a televised speech.
 “It’s been many decades since that has happened.
 In other words, these elections are going to be the most secure, the calmest.”

-Conservative front-runner Ivan Duque has vowed to rewrite an accord he sees as too lenient on a group that waged a decades-long war of terror on Colombians, before it transformed into a political party.
+Conservative front-runner Ivan Duque has vowed to rewrite an accord he sees as too lenient on a group that waged a decades-long war of terror in Colombia before transforming itself into a political party.

-With 41 percent of voter preferences in polling a week before the election, Duque had a 12-point lead over his main challenger Gustavo Petro, a leftist former Bogota mayor who backs the deal.
+Polling a week before the election showed Duque with a 12-point lead over his main challenger Gustavo Petro, a leftist former Bogota mayor who backs the peace deal.

+“I want a country of legality, a full-on fight against corruption, a country where peace can breathe throughout the land,” said Duque after casting his ballot in Bogota.

+Outside one Bogota polling station, Paula Rubio, 38, said she voted for Duque “to maintain order in the country.”

-Petro, a former member of the disbanded M-19 rebel group, has been the surprise in the campaign, upturning expectations in a country where presidential elections have traditionally been the domain of the right.
+Petro, a former member of the disbanded M-19 rebel group, has defied expectations in a country where presidential elections have traditionally been the domain of the right.

 The 58-year-old rallied many Colombians with his campaign speeches against inequality and corruption, making him the country’s first leftist candidate with a chance of going to the second round of a presidential poll.

+“I voted for Petro…who has helped the poor people,” said domestic worker Gladys Cortes, 60.

-Neither candidate is believed to have enough momentum to win outright in Sunday’s first round, making a runoff likely on June 17.
+Neither candidate is expected to win outright in Sunday’s first round, making a runoff likely on June 17.

 – Santos stepping down –